SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 which is reading 5' to 3', and produce it's complement `CTAATGT`, the complement produced is reading 3' to 5'.
 It is common then to refer to the "reverse complement" of a sequence as the complement read in the conventional 5' to 3' fashion.
-Producing a reverse complement function in Haskell is simple:
+Producing such a reverse complement function in Haskell is simple:

 {% highlight haskell %}
 reverseComplementDNA :: DNASeq -> DNASeq